org-trello/org-trello/README.md

 # proxy-admin

-From the version 0.1.2 onwards, there is a proxy which is in charge of:
+From version 0.1.2 onwards, there is a proxy which is in charge of:
 - consuming the synchronization of the entities
-- requesting Trello for other actions too
+- requesting that Trello do other actions too
 - proxy admin web page

-I also use it to make at disposition an admin web server - http://localhost:9876/proxy/admin/ - to be able to know which sync actions are running:
+I also used it to put at your disposal an admin web server - [http://localhost:9876/proxy/admin/](http://localhost:9876/proxy/admin/) - so that you can know which sync actions are running:
 ![screenshot_2013-08-23_10-03-54](https://f.cloud.github.com/assets/718812/1014903/c208ff34-0bca-11e3-895a-432f66453208.png)

 # Mailing list

-- subscripe: Send a mail to emacs.org.trello [AT] librelist.com to subscribe.
+- subscribe: Send a mail to emacs.org.trello [AT] librelist.com to subscribe.
 - unsubscribe: Send a mail to emacs.org.trello-unsubscribe [AT] librelist.com to unsubscribe.

 # License

-org-trello is free software under GPL v3.
-See COPYING file for details.
+org-trello is free software under the GPL v3.
+See the COPYING file for details.